The name of Christ di Albert Serra - ph Ilaria Costanzo-0494

 To apply for the labs, please complete the online form and submit your CV and cover letter by October 10, 2025.

-The aim is to provide participants with the tools and skills to better understand how the international film industry works in the field of documentary filmmaking.
+The goal is to provide participants with the tools and skills to better understand the workings of the international documentary film industry.

-In recent years, the Lab has collaborated with prestigious institutions such as Aalto University Helsinki, École Normale Supérieure Paris-Saclay, Educational Film Studio Łódź, Escola das Artes, Fundación BilbaoArte, the School of the Art Institute of Chicago, and DocNomads.
+In recent years, the Lab has partnered with leading institutions such as Aalto University Helsinki, École Normale Supérieure Paris-Saclay, Educational Film Studio Łódź, Escola das Artes, Fundación BilbaoArte, School of the Art Institute of Chicago, and DocNomads.

-Participants are selected by submitting their films in response to the call for entries published on the Festival dei Popoli website.
+Participants are selected through submissions to the dedicated call for submissions published on the Festival dei Popoli website.

-Through a nationwide open call, up to 25 participants will be selected from leading Italian film schools and practice-oriented university film departments (including Zelig Bolzano, CSC Palermo, NABA Milan, Scuola Civica Luchino Visconti Milan, and Scuola Nazionale Florence), as well as from neighboring institutions such as CISA Locarno.
+Through a nationwide call, a maximum of 25 participants will be selected from leading Italian film schools and practice-oriented film departments at various universities (Zelig Bolzano, CSC Palermo, NABA Milan, Scuola Civica Luchino Visconti Milan, Scuola Nazionale Florence), as well as from several neighboring institutions (CISA Locarno).

-The course is designed to guide students and young filmmakers beyond the protected environment of the classroom, deepening their understanding of the dynamics that shape the world of documentary filmmaking.
-The goal is to help them develop new skills and kickstart their professional integration into the industry.
+The program is designed to accompany students and young filmmakers beyond the protected context of the classroom, strengthening their understanding of the dynamics that govern the world of documentary filmmaking, with the aim of developing new skills and fostering career integration.

-The Youth Jury will work alongside the official jury of the section and will award the Prize for the most innovative film, which will be presented during the closing ceremony of the 66th edition on Sunday, November 9, at the La Compagnia cinema.
+The Youth Jury will work alongside the official jury of the section and will award the prize to the most innovative film, which will be presented during the closing ceremony of the 66th edition, on Sunday, November 9th at the La Compagnia cinema.

-The selection is open to all documentary film enthusiasts and cinephiles in general.
+The selection is open to documentary film enthusiasts (and beyond).

-Selected participants will have reserved seats for all screenings in the Discoveries category.
+Selected participants will have reserved seats at the screenings of the Discoveries section.

-In collaboration with the international collective Feminist Frames and the Corso di Scienze dello Spettacolo at the University of Florence, the Festival dei Popoli offers an in-depth exploration of new prospects in women's cinema.
+In collaboration with the international collective Feminist Frames and the University of Florence's Performing Arts Program, the Festival dei Popoli offers an in-depth exploration of new perspectives on women's cinema.

-The workshop will involve many of the female directors attending the festival and will be an opportunity to give collective thought on the possibility of a female gaze.
-A concept capable of overturning a century-old tradition that has relegated women to marginal and subordinate roles, often reduced to objects of representation rather than subjects of gaze.
+The workshop will involve many of the festival's female directors and will provide an opportunity to reflect together on the possibility of a female gaze capable of overturning a centuries-old tradition that has relegated women to marginal and subordinate roles, often reduced to objects of representation rather than subjects of the gaze.

-In search of the roots of an ancient tradition that links modern documentary cinema to ethnographic practice—of which the Festival dei Popoli is the oldest representative in the world, with director Jean Rouch among its founders—we are establishing a study group dedicated to the in-depth exploration of this discipline, in collaboration with the Master's Degree course in Anthropology at the University of Siena.
+In search of the roots of an ancient tradition linking modern documentary filmmaking to ethnographic practice—of which the Festival dei Popoli is the oldest representative in the world, with director Jean Rouch among its founders—we are establishing a study group dedicated to deepening this discipline in collaboration with the Master's Degree Program in Contemporary Anthropology at the University of Siena.

-The workshop will explore the connections between anthropology and visual languages.
-Through talks and screening the participants will reflect on the relationship with images, new methodologies, and the latest tools for recording reality.
+The program will explore the connections between anthropology and visual languages.
+Through talks and screenings, participants will reflect on the relationship between ethnographic research and documentary filmmaking, drawing on thematic insights inherent to the sociocultural and political contexts and processes documented by filmmakers attending the festival.

-Once the selection process is complete, participants in the Future Campus of the 66th edition of the Festival dei Popoli will receive a detailed program for their workshops, along with an information pack including a list of affiliated accommodation and meal options for the duration of the festival.
+Once the selection process is complete, Future Campus participants for the 66th edition of the Festival dei Popoli will receive a detailed program for their lab and an information package with a list of participating accommodations for the festival.

-For further information about the call, please contact: campus@festivaldeipopoli.org
+For further information about the call, please write to: campus@festivaldeipopoli.org